AdaRoseCannon/webvr/talk-dot-js.md

 <pre style="z-index: 2; background: rgba(0,0,0,0.8); padding: 1em; margin: 1em; border-radius: 1em;"></pre>
 </blockquote>

+## How the web platform can enhance VR

+The web as a platform has been delivering media content for years now.

+There are many reasons Native platforms can be trump the web with regard to quality.

+But this is a trade off we make for the many benefits we gain from the web.

+-- slide --

+The web brings us the ability to reach a large audience across a wide variety of platforms,

+We can take advantage of URLs and deep linking

+The web also has access to many useful APIs which VR will bring to entirely new relevance.

+<script>window.setDynamicSlide(window.elByEl());</script>
+> # Why do VR on the web?
+>
+> > ## *"If visual fidelity was all that mattered we would be watching blu-rays not Netflix"*
+> >
+> > ### -- Josh Carpenter

 ## Expectations by being on the web

 Even though one may be making something new and amazing, the wow factor for VR will wear off and users have a short attention span.